meggs1/sinatra_houseplants/README.md

 # Houseplants

-Houseplants is an app that helps you keep track of the plants you own by logging information like the the plant's lighting needs, watering needs and whether or not they're pet friendly.
+Houseplants is an app that helps you keep track of the plants you own by logging information like the the plant's lighting needs, watering needs, whether or not they're pet friendly and more.

 ## Installation